Hotline: China–Japan

 In February 2013, the Senkaku Islands dispute gave renewed impetus to a China–Japan hotline, which had been agreed to but due to rising tensions had not been established.

 North and South Korea

 Between North and South Korea there are over 40 direct phone lines, the first of which was opened in September 1971.
 Most of these hotlines run through the Panmunjeom Joint Security Area (JSA) and are maintained by the Red Cross.
 Since 1971, North Korea has deactivated the hotlines seven times, the last time in February 2016.
 After Kim Jong-un's New Years address, the border hotline was reopened on January 3, 2018.

 India–United States

 In August 2015 the hotline between the White House and New Delhi became operational.
-The decision of establishing this hotline was taken during Obama's visit to India in January 2015.
+The decision of establishing this hotline was taken during President Barack Obama's visit to India in January 2015.
 This is the first hotline connecting an Indian Prime Minister to a head of state.